Carola is a disability advocate with many years of experience working in the disability community. She is also a freelance writer.

 We all have personal space around us that should be respected.
-Able-bodied people should not touch people with disabilities unless invited to do so.
+Non-disabled people should not touch disabled people unless invited to do so.
 Equipment such as wheelchairs and service dogs are also a part of that space.

-Having someone come up behind a person sitting in a wheelchair and start pushing can be alarming and aggravating for the wheelchair user, especially if it is in the opposite direction that the disabled person is going in.
-It is disorienting for blind people to have someone grab their arms and start guiding them somewhere that they may not want to go without being asked for assistance.
+Having someone come up behind a person sitting in a wheelchair and start pushing can be alarming and aggravating for the wheelchair user, especially if it is in the opposite direction that the disabled person is traveling.
+It is disorienting for blind people who have not asked for assistance to have someone grab their arms and start guiding them somewhere that they may not want to go.

 Solution: Respect their personal space by not touching them or their equipment.
 Wait for disabled people to ask for assistance before touching them, their service dogs, or their mobility aids.